“yes”

 My Marys

-Published in Calliope Art & Literary Magazine
+Published in Calliope Art & Literary Magazine - Fall 2021

 Spaghetti, a side of zucchini, and garlic toast was my great grandmother’s sacred meal.
 We ate it as a family on the first night of each lake house trip, laughing and conversing as our sunburned faces had spots of spaghetti sauce on them.
 This meal signified the suspension of the buzz of everyday life for the coming days in the mountains.
 My great grandmother always sat at the end of the long dining room table with a napkin tucked into the collar of her shirt so her outfit wouldn’t get stained.
 She’d sit there smiling at us all throughout dinner, intently listening to our troubles and triumphs.